Learning to Steer: Input-dependent Steering for Multimodal LLMs: Experimental details

 \subsection{Statistical significance}

 For each generated response $\hat{y}_X$ in our safety experiments, we predict a probability of it being unsafe $\mathbb{P}_{\text{unsafe}}(\hat{y}_X)$, and also rate the response using Gemini-2.0-Flash.
-Below we report the statistical significance comparing test data means of unsafe probabilities and response quality for all baselines (No-steering, Norm-Rnd, Mean-S, Mean-S(BA), P2S) compared to L2S.
-The probability means $\mathbb{E}_{X \in \bmS_{\text{test}}}[\mathbb{P}(\hat{y}_X)]$ follow the same order of systems as for average Unsafe-score in \Cref{tab:llava_mmsb}.
-The means for response quality are already reported in \Cref{tab:llava_mmsb}.
-We use two-sided T-test and report the $p$-values below for all baselines w.r.t L2S:
+Below we report the statistical significance comparing test data means of unsafe probabilities and response quality for the steering baselines (No-steering, Norm-Rnd, Mean-S, Mean-S(BA), P2S) compared to L2S on LLaVA-v1.5.
+We use two-sided T-test and report the $p$-values below:

 Note that since we control for response quality based on their means, it is desirable to see the difference between other baselines and L2S to not be statistically significant.